playwa/playwa/README.md

 ## Description

 Playwa is a open source project and a excellent way, if you want an easy start on getting commands and interactions.
-Perfect for building efficient and scalable [Whatsapp](https://web.whatsapp.com) applications.
+Perfect for building efficient and scalable [Whatsapp](https://web.whatsapp.com) applications (Node.js).

 Built with [TypeScript](http://www.typescriptlang.org/) and based on [@nestjs](https://github.com/nestjs/nest) framework.
-Playwa makes use of **websocket** under the hood, saving like half a gig of ram.
+Under the hood, playwa directly uses **websocket**, saving like half a gig of ram.
 Also, provides compatibility with a wide range of other libraries and many built-in features, allowing for easy use of third-party plugins which are avaliable.

 ## Example
 Please check [@playwa/example](https://github.com/playwa/example) to see an example usage.